ESEC-FSE/ESEC-FSE.github.io/pages/steering_committee.md

 title: Steering Committee
 order: 4
 ---
-The ESEC/FSE Steering Committee is responsible for constituting and guiding each edition of ESEC/FSE and for establishing and evaluating practices that are binding upon the organizers of each conference for the continued technical and financial success of ESEC/FSE.
+The FSE Steering Committee (previously called ESEC/FSE Steering Committee) is responsible for constituting and guiding each edition of FSE (previously ESEC/FSE) and for establishing and evaluating practices that are binding upon the organizers of each conference for the continued technical and financial success of the conference.

-In particular, the ESEC/FSE Steering Committee is the body that is responsible for long term policies of the ESEC/FSE conference series.
+In particular, the FSE Steering Committee is the body that is responsible for long term policies of the FSE conference series.

 The tasks of the steering committee are the following: